 What does progress feel like?
 The good, the bad and the ugly.

-There are so many people talking about growth, progress, and self-development these days but what does progress feel like?
-If you’re like me it can be tough to remember how things felt yesterday, let alone last week or last month and most changes don’t happen overnight – it’s a process that takes weeks or months.
+There are so many people talking about growth, progress, and self-development these days, but what does progress feel like?
+If you’re like me, it can be tough to remember how things felt yesterday, let alone last week or last month and most changes don’t happen overnight.
+It’s a process that takes weeks or months.

 2. Track progress.
 This can be as simple as a note in your diary on days when you complete a session/lesson.
 Lots of exercise apps track data and my language app always tells me how many days I’ve practised.
 Each day you then tick off becomes a mini reward which demonstrates your development.